9.00-9.15 Opening remarks

 11.45-13.15 Machine autonomy (chair: Tisa Troha), room 4

-Robert Bobnič is a PhD student in Media studies and a researcher at the Department of cultural studies at the Faculty of social sciences at the University of Ljubljana.
+Robert Bobnič is a PhD student in Media Studies and a researcher at the Department of Cultural Studies at the Faculty of social sciences at the University of Ljubljana.
 His primary interest lies in the sociology of algorithmic and internet cultures, media archaeology, and computational media theory.
 He is a member of GIA collective.

 Primož Krašovec is an assistant professor at the Department of Sociology, Faculty of Arts, University of Ljubljana, where he teaches courses on epistemology, ideology, theory of technology and digital cultures.
 His current research areas are: capitalist automation and real subsumption; artificial intelligences; and new media cultures.
 In 2021 he published his first book Tujost kapitala (Alien capital).